weikanggong/BWAS/README.md

 ## **Data structure and required files:**

-**1. Toolbox directory:** The absolute directory of the BWAS code.
+1. **Toolbox directory:** The absolute directory of the BWAS code.

-**2. fMRI data:** Please put all your rfMRI data in a directory.
+2. **fMRI data:** Please put all your rfMRI data in a directory.
 The software will read data in alphabet order.

-**3. variable of interest file:** One column.
+3. **variable of interest file:** One column.
 The file format should be either a ".txt" file or a ".npy" file, with each row representing a subject and column representing a variable.

-**4. covariates file:** Multiple columns.
+4. **covariates file:** Multiple columns.
 The file format should be either a ".txt" file or a ".npy" file, with each row representing a subject and each column representing a variable.

-**5. mask_file:** a binary mask (.nii.gz or .nii format) of your fMRI data.
+5. **mask_file:** a binary mask (.nii.gz or .nii format) of your fMRI data.

-**6. CDT:** cluster defining threshold (z-value), usually >=5.
+6. **CDT:** cluster defining threshold (z-value), usually >=5.

-**7. Memory limit:** the maxmum memory to use per CPU (in GB).
+7. **Memory limit:** the maxmum memory to use per CPU (in GB).

-**8. Number of cores:** usually the more the faster; Memory limit * Number of cores must be < your total avaliable memory.
+8. **Number of cores:** usually the more the faster; Memory limit * Number of cores must be < your total avaliable memory.

-**9. Output directory:** the absolute directory to save all the outputs.
+9. **Output directory:** the absolute directory to save all the outputs.

 ## **How to use this package:**
 1. All the source code is in the file: **BWAS_cpu.py**